 - Wash your hands.
 This was a good idea before COVID was known worldwide and it lessens the risk of transmitting viruses.

 - Consider vaccination.
 Reducing COVID-19 prevents unnecessary illness and preserves our hospital system capacity.

-- If unvaccinated, consider wearing a mask.
+- Consider wearing a mask.
 Respiratory droplets carry viruses when we breathe, speak, sneeze and cough.
 Masks help keep droplets from spreading to others.

 - When among large groups, try to distance at least 6 feet from others.